timfreiheit/HockeySDKHelper/README.md

 This library helps you to send the system log as an crash description to hockey app.

 ## Requirements
-At the moment this library required devices with API 15
+This library required devices with API 15

 ## Integration Into Your Own App